tara25k/LELA60331-coursework/README.md

 - Running models
 - Evaluation

-There are 4 cells for defining the vocabulary the model uses.
+There are 5 cells for defining the vocabulary the model uses.
 - VOCABULARY - BASE MODEL is the basic top 5000 words
+- VOCABULARY - DOWNLOADED VOCAB either uses an English dictionary of popular words as the vocab or positive and negative sentiment words, depending on which part is uncommented
 - VOCABULARY - REMOVED STOPWORDS removes stopwords and lowercases all tokens
 - VOCABULARY - STEM WORDS runs a stemming algorithm on all the tokens to remove suffixes
 - VOCABULARY - BIGRAMS includes bigrams as well as unigrams